nhsconnect/ITK3-FHIR-eDischarge/pages/design/build_allergy_list.md

 The FHIR Resources are profiled to create the allergy list as below:

 - **[CareConnect-ITK-Allergy-List-1](https://fhir.nhs.uk/STU3/StructureDefinition/CareConnect-ITK-Allergy-List-1)** - An NHS Digital Profile derived from the CareConnect Profile for recording a snapshot of the list of Allergies for the patient.
-- **[CareConnect-ITK-AllergyIntolerance-1](https://fhir.nhs.uk/STU3/StructureDefinition/CareConnect-ITK-AllergyIntolerance-1)** - A NHS Digital Profile derived from the CareConnect Profile for Allergie and adverse reactions.
+- **[CareConnect-ITK-AllergyIntolerance-1](https://fhir.nhs.uk/STU3/StructureDefinition/CareConnect-ITK-AllergyIntolerance-1)** - A NHS Digital Profile derived from the CareConnect Profile for Allergies and adverse reactions.
 The AllergyIntolerance Resource records risk of harmful or undesirable, physiological response which is unique to an individual and associated with exposure to a substance.

 ## List ##
 This Resource acts as a container for the allergies.
 The following is an example of the main elements used: